Crvena zvezda's stars

 Slender, with a long stride, elegant in every movement, incomprehensibly fast with filigree technique of dribbling and kicking, Džajić, although distinctly brilliant left foot, was a complete player of the world's greatest talent.
 He masterfully knew how to swing in front of the opponent in a full race, to catch him helpless on the "wrong leg" and rush towards the goal.
 In those moments, a goal or an assist was almost inevitable.

-He won his first title in the red and white jersey in the following season in 1964, and he will be remembered as the leader of the generation that was the first in history to score a hat-trick in the league of the former Yugoslavia (1968, 1969, 1970).
-He won his fifth championship title in 1973, and in addition, he also lifted the cup intended for the winner of the national cup four times.
-After leaving the most trophy-winning Serbian club, the once best left winger in the world added two years of foreign career to his biography.
-So he spent 1975 and the following season in the French first league club Bastia, for which he played 80 matches.
-This was followed by a return to the red and white team, for which he played until the farewell match on May 28, 1978 in Mostar.
-Statistics say that he recorded a record 590 matches in Zvezda's jersey and scored 287 goals.
-He set a number of club records, which will be difficult to surpass.
+He won his first title in the red and white jersey in the following season, 1964, and will be remembered as the leader of the generation that was the first in history to record a hat-trick in the then league of the former Yugoslavia (1968, 1969, 1970).
+He won his fifth title in 1973, and he also lifted the national cup winner's trophy four times.
+After leaving the most successful Serbian club, the best left winger in the world at the time, added two years of his foreign career to his biography.
+So he spent 1975 and the following season in the French first division club Bastia, for whom he played 80 matches.
+This was followed by a return to the red and whites, for whom he played until his farewell match on May 28, 1978 in Mostar.
+Statistics show that he played a record 590 matches for Red Star Belgrade and scored 287 goals.
+He set a number of club records that will be difficult to surpass.

 He wore the national jersey of Yugoslavia 85 times, scoring 23 goals.
 From October 11, 1972, he held the record for the number of games for the "blue ones" until October 2004.
 He made his debut on June 17, 1964 against Romania, and said goodbye to the national team on September 16, 1979 in a match against Argentina.
 He played at the European Championships in 1968 in Italy, where he was most deserving of winning the vice-championship title, as well as in Yugoslavia in 1976.
 He was a participant in the 1974 World Cup in Germany.
 He played four times for the European team (Lisbon 1970, Moscow 1972, Hamburg and Basel 1973) and twice for the world team (Rio 1968 and Paris 1969).